 RTGS : (a) Inward Transactions : Free, no charge to be levied;

 (b) Outward Transactions: Rs 2 lakh to Rs 5 lakh - Not exceeding Rs 30 per transaction; Above Rs 5 lakh - not exceeding Rs 55 transactions;

 How Much Time it takes to transfer the funds through RTGS?
 I do not see that transfer takes place on real time basis?

-In terms of the procedure as laid down by RBI, the beneficiary branches are expected to receive the funds on real time basis i.e. as soon as funds are transferred by the remitting bank.
-However, there are delays due to processing at the remitting and receiving bank.
-RBI has allowed the beneficiary banks to credit the beneficiary's account within two hours of receiving the funds transfer message.
-Thus, we do not see the transfers on real time basis and there are some delays.
-It is hoped that slowly this time will get reduced as more and bank and branches improve their internal transfer system.
+In terms of the procedure as laid down by RBI, under RTGS the beneficiary branches are expected to receive the funds on real time basis i.e. as soon as funds are transferred by the remitting bank.
+However, sometimes there may be delays due to processing at the remitting / receiving bank.
+RBI has prescribed that the beneficiary bank has to credit the beneficiary's account within 30 minutes of receiving the funds transfer message.
+Thus, we do not see the transfers on real time basis but these are credited usually within less than 30 minutes.

 Ads by Google